 UA Little Rock has a 100% placement rate in K-12 schools for all history/secondary education students who wish to teach full-time.
 Additionally, our graduates earn the highest starting salary of any history B.A. graduates in Arkansas.

 Our alumni teach throughout Arkansas and beyond and go on to graduate school in history, public history, education, and law, and work in museums and non-profit organizations as educators.

 For more information, contact Dr. Kristin Mann.

 ACT subscores of 19 or higher in reading and math, 6 or higher in writing.
 Students without these subscores must pass Accuplacer NextGen test (available to take at UA Little Rock Testing Services) and earn equivalent scores.

-Praxis II Exams (Content Area)
+Praxis II Exam (Content Area)

-Add-on Coaching Endorsement
+Add-On Coaching Endorsement

 Students who want to coach in K-12 public school athletics in Arkansas must complete a program of study to obtain a K-12 Coaching Endorsement from the Arkansas Department of Education.
 For more information, contact Dr. Chad Sanders.